 What is a trust protector?

 A trust protector can be an individual or a group of individuals that is not the settlor, beneficiary, or trustee.
+Their role occurs in a directed trust.
 The trust protector’s role, in essence, is to supervise the trustee.
 If there is a trust protector, then they are appointed by the settlor typically with the trustee.
 The trustee is given an array of responsibility and power as well.
 In the past, trust protectors were used most often when there was an offshore account.
 The trust protectors’ job is to protect beneficiaries from trustees.
 There have been situations where a trustee has attempted to make money off trust assets, dishonestly.
 A trust protector can step in and terminated the trustee.
 Here are a few examples of the duties a trust protector can perform:

 - Approve changes in the language of the trust document